salesforce/lwc-rfcs/text/0000-dual-light-shadow.md

 #### Runtime modifications

-A component cannot dynamically modify its `static renderMode`; changing it after instantiation has no effect.
+A component cannot dynamically modify its `static renderMode`; changing it at runtime has no effect.

 Due to the design of the `lwc:render-mode` property in this RFC, it will also be impossible for the LWC engine to render a component in one mode, and then switch to another mode later for the same instance.